Getting a Physics Degree as a Veteran or Military

 Lockheed Martin STEM Scholarship

 This scholarship from Lockheed Martin is for high school seniors or current freshmen or sophomores in college.
 They must be going to school full-time at an accredited 4-year college or university, majoring in different fields of engineering, including electrical, as well as computer science, math, physics, and information systems.
 Students will also need to demonstrate financial need.
-Those who have demonstrated leadership capabilities, those at a Lockheed Martin partner institution, and those who have a compelling personal story, or family circumstances such as being a member of a military family may have preference.
+Those who have demonstrated leadership capabilities, those at a Lockheed Martin partner institution, and those who have a compelling personal story, or family circumstances such as being a member of a military family may have preferences.
 The award is $10,000.
 For more info, please go here.